cscart/docs/en/install/windows/install/index.rst

    .. image:: img/xampp_control_panel.png
        :alt: XAMPP Control Panel

 #.
 Before installing CS-Cart you need to create a database.
-To create a database open the browser and enter *localhost/phpmyadmin* in the address line.
+To create a database, open the browser and enter *localhost/phpmyadmin* in the address bar.
 On the opened page click **New**.
-Make up a name for a new database.
-By default **root** is set as the user for all new databases.
-Also **root** doesn't have a password.
+Enter a name for the new database.
+By default, **root** is set as the user for all new databases, and that user doesn't have a password.

    .. image:: img/create_db.png
        :alt: Creating a database

 #.
-Enter *localhost/cscart* in the address line of the browser and click **[install]** to launch the installation process.
-Follow the instructions to finish the process
+Enter *localhost/cscart* in the address bar of the browser and click **[install]** to start the installation process.
+Follow the instructions of the installer to finish the process.

    .. image:: img/cscart_install.png
        :alt: Starting the CS-Cart installation